Stop Scrolling. Start Doing

 This minor spike in alertness is the exact state where creative problem-solving happens.
-It’s called a Novelty Spark.
-By staying at your "regular" spot, you are effectively choosing a lower IQ for the day.
+By clinging to your "regular" spot, you are effectively choosing a lower IQ for the day.
+You don't need another double-shot; you need a change of coordinates.

 The 15-Minute Radius: Pick a direction you never drive.
-Find the first local shop that isn't a chain.
+Find the first local shop that isn't a massive chain.

 Every minute you spend reading about spontaneity is a minute you aren't being spontaneous.
 This Intel is just the logic—the Adventria App is the execution.